 For example, in 2015, two patients in North Carolina died as a result of being infected with carbapenem-resistant Enterobacteriaceae (CRE), a highly resistant strain of bacteria that was spread to them via improperly cleaned endoscopes.
 Around the same time, two patients died and more than 170 were infected by CRE at the UCLA Medical Center in California, also as a result of unsanitary endoscopes.

 Additional outbreaks of CRE and other types of bacteria in U.S. hospitals are believed to be the result of unsanitary surgical instruments.

 Injuries or illnesses that result from the use of unsanitary surgical instruments may be a form of medical malpractice.
 While scientists continue to develop increasingly less-invasive forms of surgery, infection is always a risk when undergoing any type of procedure.
 Improperly cleaned tools result in unnecessary infections, leading to further injury, illness, and death.

 If you suspect that an unsanitary surgical instrument was the cause of your injury, it’s in your best interest to speak with an experienced medical malpractice lawyer as soon as possible.
-Since 1984, Schochor and Staton, P.A. has recovered more than $1 billion for victims of medical malpractice nationwide.
+Since 1984, Schochor, Staton, Goldberg and Cardea, P.A. has recovered more than $1 billion for victims of medical malpractice nationwide.
 To speak with a lawyer, schedule a free case review.